 Good LMS implementation requires strategic planning and execution to seamlessly integrate the LMS to meet your specific training goals and objectives.
 However, the effort is worth the return.
 By implementing an LMS, an organization can streamline its online learning process, deliver online training materials more efficiently, and track learner progress effectively.

 But how do you integrate an LMS?
 What steps do you need to take to make it a success?
-In this article, we explain why you need an LMS implementation project plan and what steps you'll want to go through to achieve a successful LMS implementation.
+In this article, we explain why you need an LMS implementation project plan and give you an 11-step checklist to achieve a successful LMS implementation.

 Even the best LMS platforms will require a project plan to implement them into your organization's infrastructure properly.
 But taking time to plan the implementation carefully will pay off in a significant way, including benefits such as: